Discover more from Where on Planet Earth

 Tulum Ruins

 The closest ruins to Tulum and the only Mayan ruins next to the ocean, the Tulum ruins are a must-see.
-You can get to them through the highway or through the beach road but it’s easier to do it through the highway.
 If you want to skip the crowds and the heat, go at sunset (starting at 4:30pm).
 Tickets are more expensive but the extra cost is absolutely worth it to have the ruins by yourself during golden hour.
+That said, please note I am not 100% sure they are still allowing this.
 Covid put a stop to these afternoon tours, but I have heard they are doing it again.

 There are many other ruins around the Yucatan peninsula, such as the famous Chichen Itza.
 For recommendations on those, see Yucatan Beyond Pretty Beaches